 In some ways, the challenges faced by VR labs in K-12 and higher education are nothing compared to location-based VR businesses.
 The Void, Dreamscape Immersive, Hologate, and others run on a model of multiuser VR in tight quarters – ideal for a virus that thrives on close human contact.
 Of these, Hologate runs the largest network of VR sites, reaching their five millionth customer late last year.
 They recently published a comprehensive guide to their VR hygiene and cleaning standards.
 With over 300 VR arcades and locations around the globe, their business will live or die on public confidence in their operations.

 In addition to their recommendations, they draw upon the work of the IAAPA, The Global Association for the Attractions Industry.
 The organization published a 36-page Reopening Guidance document on May 1, which covers nearly every type of ride, attraction, or exhibit.
-While its scope goes far beyond the basic challenges of using virtual reality in public settings, it’s also worth reading.
+While its scope goes far beyond the challenges of using virtual reality in education and public settings, it’s also worth reading.

 Standard Cleaning and Ultraviolet C Light